Call Us

 Your body’s stress responses are activated during a panic attack.
 These are also known as your ‘fight or flight’ responses.
 Contraction of your muscles is one of these responses.

 Your body does this to protect you from danger, as the tension makes you more resilient.
-This stiffness in your chest wall muscles and nearby areas can cause chest pain both during and after panic attacks.
+This stiffness in your chest wall muscles and nearby areas can cause chest pain, both during and after panic attacks.

-Another response that can be activated during a panic attack is hyperventilation, where you ‘over-breathe’ as your body believes it is going to have to move fast.
+Another response that can be activated during a panic attack is hyperventilation, where you ‘over-breathe’ as your body believes it's going to have to move fast.
 This can cause you to use your chest muscles to expand your rib cage, causing chest pain when your muscles become tired.
 This hyperventilation can then cause carbon dioxide levels in your blood to decrease, another factor that can lead to chest pain as well as tingling, dizziness, numbness and a dry mouth.

 How long does panic attack chest pain last?